 Also plan several routes away from your home to potential bug out locations.
 Again, make sure that you have several alternative routes in case one isn’t usable.

-Use your Ordnance Survey map to identify potential routes, and then test them on the ground as much as possible.
-In normal day to day life, you will have to stick to public rights of way.
+Use your map to identify potential routes, and then test them on the ground as much as possible.
+In normal day to day life, you should stick to public rights of way.
 Remember however that in a disaster scenario you may be able to have additional routes that wouldn’t normally be accessible, for example across private land.

 5. Places To Scavenge After The Apocalypse